KyleFerrigan/WordNet/readme.txt

  *  include any help from people (including
  *  classmates and friends) and attribute them by name.
  **************************************************************************** */
+We did not receive any extra help on this assignment

 /* *****************************************************************************
  *  Describe any serious problems you encountered.
  **************************************************************************** */
+We did not really know how to initially approach ShortestCommonAncestor.java and especially WordNet.java as the datastructures needed was not clear cut.

 /* *****************************************************************************
  *  If you worked with a partner, give one
  *  sentence explaining what each of you contributed.
  **************************************************************************** */
+ We both helped each other out on all the code but Kyle primarily worked on Wordnet and Patrick primarily worked on ShortestCommonAncestor and Outcast